Places will first be allocated to pupils who have an Education. Health and Care (EHC) Plan that names the school as appropriate provision.

 - Children in public care or previously in public care but immediately after being looked after became subject to an adoption, child arrangements order or special guardianship order.

-- To children who have an older brother or sister continuing at the school at the time of transfer.
+- To children who have a sibling continuing at the school at the time of transfer.

 - To children attending one of the feeder schools: Glapthorn CE Primary School, Kings Cliffe Endowed Primary School, Nassington Primary School Oundle CE Primary School, Polebrook CE Primary School, Thrapston Primary School, Titchmarsh CE Primary School, Trinity CE Primary School and Warmington School.